ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/sample.md

 # SAMPLE Clause {#select-sample-clause}

-The `SAMPLE` clause allows for approximated query processing.
+The `SAMPLE` clause allows for approximated `SELECT` query processing.

 When data sampling is enabled, the query is not performed on all the data, but only on a certain fraction of data (sample).
 For example, if you need to calculate statistics for all the visits, it is enough to execute the query on the 1/10 fraction of all the visits and then multiply the result by 10.